illinois-data-curation/is477-fa24-TEAM_REN/README.md

 1. **NCES Integrated Postsecondary Education System (IPEDS)**
 2. **Voluntary System of Accountability’s Student Success and Progress Rate**

 Analyzing this data provides insights into how higher-education pathways vary based on socioeconomic backgrounds.
 Additionally, it highlights regional disparities and time-based comparisons for university completion rates.
+The college completion data sets consisted of 4 subsets.
+Within those subsets of data, we used the state sector details and state sector grad subsets.
+Though there were 4 datasets, the other two datasets either consisted of data that was repeated in the utilized subsets or was not relevant to the goals of this analysis.

 **Source**: [Kaggle: College Completion Dataset](https://www.kaggle.com/)